spiral-project/ihatemoney/docs/installation.rst

 A volume can also be specified to persist the default database file::

     docker run -d -p 8000:8000 -v /host/path/to/database:/database ihatemoney

+If you want to run the latest version, you can pass `-e NIGHTLY="true"`.

 Additional gunicorn parameters can be passed using the docker ``CMD`` parameter.